nishantgaharwar1923/blogbackup/claopk5gf000608mh3akzd0jo.md

     display: flex; /* Adding Flex in code.*/
 }
 ```
-As we can see by just adding **"display: flex"** it takes all the properties of flexbox and as I mentioned earlier about the flex-direction it takes the **column** as the default value.
+As we can see by just adding **"display: flex"** it takes all the properties of flexbox and as I mentioned earlier about the flex-direction it takes the **row** as the default value.

 In the next article, we will go through all flexbox properties.